YasirKhan1811/PowerBI/Case Study: Analyzing Customer Churn in Power BI.md

 ### Churn Rate
 First convert the **Churn Label** column, containing Yes if customer churned otherwise No, into a new column called **Churned** that will contain 1 for Yes and 0 for No.
-Apply IF-Statement to encode the Churn Label column.
-The easier way is to go to the Power Query Editor and add a conditional column.
+Apply IF-Statement to encode the Churn Label column with 1 and 0.
+The easiest way is to go to the Power Query Editor and add a conditional column.

 Apply the following DAX formula to add a new measure **churn rate**:
 The churn rate formula is: (Lost Customers ÷ Total Customers at the Start of Time Period) x 100

-## Step 02: Investigating Churn Reasons
+### Investigating Churn Reasons
 Investigate the different reasons why customers churned.
-Next, create a column chart of churn rate per different reasons of churn.
+Next, create a column chart of number of customers churned per different reasons of churn.

 **Churn Reasons** are grouped together in the **Churn Category** column.
+Create a bar chart to visualize churn category as % of grand total for count of churn label.

+### Use maps to your advantage
+Investigate the churn rate by state.
+The competitors launched aggressive promos in certain states, and Databel is wondering if it has impacted their customers.
+So use the map visual to view the churn rate by state.

+Add churn rate, number of customers, and number of churned customers to the tooltip of the map visual.
+Add state to the location field.
+Use gradient color to easily identify the highest churn rate in a state by that color.
+It turns out that California has the highest churn rate of 63.24%.

+## Step 02: Analyzing Demographics
+Create a new column **Demographics** by categorizing **Senior**, **Under 30**, and **Other** into this one column using the following DAX:

+**Demographics = IF('Databel - Data'[Senior] = "Yes", "Senior", IF('Databel - Data'[Under 30] = "Yes", "Under 30", "Other"))**

+Create the following visuals to analyze the churn rate based on age demographics.
+- Clustered Bar Chart
+- Donut Chart
+- Metrix Table

+It turns out that the churn rate is significantly high among the senior customers, which is **38.22%**, higher than the overall churn rate.
+This suggests that it might be a good idea to analyze the customer age in general.
+Now lets create different age bins and make a **combo** chart visualizing the number of customers per bracket and their respective churn rates.

+Add a conditional column for **Age Bins**